 And, it's important to remember that your dog could be reacting to an ingredient in something other than his food... dog treats, table scraps, edible chews and toys, vitamins or other supplements could be the problem, so change or eliminate these during the elimination diet period.

 Another dog allergy treatment option for dog food allergies is to add a dietary supplements such as Ark Naturals Royal Coat which contain essential fatty acids or products such as Nettle-Eyebright for Dog Allergies which strengthens your pet's immune system.

 Although dogs can suffer from an allergic reaction to something that they are breathing in (such as dust, pollen, dander etc.), their symptoms are usually quite different to ours.
-We might sneeze and cough, and have itchy watery eyes.

 Dogs are more likely to develop severe and generalized (ie all over) itching, and bite, scratch and lick at themselves incessantly.